 But not to worry — I’m here to help.

-In this DA guide for bloggers, I’ll explain what exactly Domain Authority is and how you can increase it and the benefits of doing so.
+In this DA guide for bloggers, I’ll explain what exactly Domain Authority is, how you can increase it and the benefits of doing so.

 What is DA?